Imanjdd/protein_aa_analyze/README.md

-# Protein Insight Generator
+# Protein Amino Acids Analyzer

 ## Overview

-The Protein Insight Generator is a command-line application that takes a protein sequence in string format as input and returns a JSON object containing various insights about the sequence.
+The Protein Amino Acids Analyzer is a command-line application that takes a protein sequence in string format as input and returns a JSON object containing various insights about the sequence.

 ## Features